 - You don’t need to keep the original content in the original place.
 One major benefit of regular archive is that you free up space on the servers you use daily.
 So they run faster and it’s easier to find the files you need for your current project.
-(See here for how to keep your server running like a high end sports car.)

 - Archives are designed to preserve content for the long term.
 That’s why so many people archive when they complete a project.